AP Biology Score Calculator 2026 – Predict Your AP® Biology Exam Score Instantly

 What is a passing score on the AP Biology exam?

-A score of 3 or higher is considered passing on the AP® Biology exam, according to College Board scoring guidelines.
-Most colleges and universities recognize a 3 as the minimum for college credit or advanced placement, though many selective schools require a 4 or 5.
-Always verify your target school’s specific AP credit policies before assuming placement.
+Yes.
+According to the College Board, a score of 3 is considered passing on any AP exam.
+Many colleges accept a 3 for college credit or advanced placement in introductory biology courses, though some selective schools require a 4 or 5.
+Always verify your target school’s AP credit policies.

 Scroll to Top